CWWhitney/hill_climbing_bic/README.md

 challenges (Quandt (2021); Awazi and Avana-Tientcheu (2020)).
 External factors like cooperative memberships and extension services significantly shape the outcomes of agroforestry systems (Ngango et al.
 (2024); Bishaw (2013)).

-Empirical evidence underscores these dynamics.
-Research in Bangladesh highlights agroforestry’s positive impacts on livelihoods despite systemic inefficiencies (Akter et al. (2022)), while studies in Ethiopia and Kenya demonstrate agroforestry’s role in reducing livelihood risks and enhancing resilience to environmental stressors (Amare et al.
+Research in Bangladesh highlights agroforestry’s positive impacts on livelihoods despite systemic inefficiencies (Akter et al. (2022)), while studies in Ethiopia and Kenya demonstrate agroforestry’s role in reducing livelihood risks and enhancing resilience to environmental stress (Amare et al. (2019); Bishaw (2013)).
-(2019); Bishaw (2013)).
-In Cameroon, agroforestry has been shown to mitigate farmer–grazier conflicts, promoting social and economic stability (Awazi and Avana-Tientcheu (2020)).
+In Cameroon, agroforestry has been shown to mitigate conflict between farmers and pastoralists, promoting social and economic stability (Awazi and Avana-Tientcheu (2020)).
 Similarly, agroforestry practices in Tanzania reveal that social and ecological factors, such as tree survival rates and community perceptions, influence the sustainability of these systems (Johansson, Axelsson, and Kimanzu (2013)).

 Agroforestry’s potential to address multiple livelihood and environmental challenges is clear, but its success depends on targeted